dangerfarms/newcomers-guide/section-3/angular_1x.md

 ##### Avoid inheritance.

-1. Inhertiance doesn’t play nicely with dependency injection.
+1. Inheritance doesn’t play nicely with dependency injection.

    Child classes need to inject all the same things as their parents, and then they need to pass the dependencies up via super.